Senate Republicans take first steps to change rules to speed up Trump's nominees

 Schumer has said Democrats are delaying the nominations because Trump’s nominees are “historically bad.”

-“If you don’t debate nominees, if you don’t vote on individual nominees, if there’s not some degree of sunlight, what will stop Donald Trump from nominating even worse individuals than we’ve seen to date, knowing this chamber will rubber stamp anything he wishes?”
-Schumer said Monday.
+“We’re supposed to debate and take votes on nominees, especially when the executive branch is grossly breaking norms by sending us woefully unqualified, unscrupulous, and in some cases, deeply dishonest individuals for powerful and important positions,” Schumer said in a floor speech following the votes.

-Still, Democrats continued talks with Republicans into Thursday afternoon as Republicans delayed their votes.
+Still, Democrats continued talks with Republicans into Thursday afternoon as Republicans delayed their votes for almost five hours.
 The two sides discussed a compromise that would have limited the groups of nominees to 15 and shortened the length of debate.

 But in the end, they were not able to agree.
-Democratic Sen. Brian Schatz of Hawaii said they were “achingly close to a deal.”
+Democratic Sen. Brian Schatz of Hawaii said they had been “achingly close to a deal.”

 “But I am afraid my colleagues on the other side of the aisle have run out of patience,” he added.